sudachen/kUSD/chat/README.md

 The chat is a go-ethereum service implementing decentralized chat board over ethereum p2p network.

-The P2P Chat copies and store board messages temporarily over p2p network on every node running the Chat service.
+The P2P Chat copies board messages over p2p network and stores temporarily on every node running the Chat service.
 All messages are anonymous, however, a message can be signed to identify the sender.
 A user can choose any nickname to represent his identity with or without a signature.

 Every message has a room selector, it can be used by interface applications and bots to grouping messages into chatting spaces.

-The P2P Chat has public API in cht namespace available by RPC on every node starting the Chat nd the RPC services.
+The P2P Chat has public API in cht namespace available by RPC on every node starting the Chat and the RPC services.

 There are four principal entities: Chat, ring, peer, and ChatAPI.

 Logically ring is an infinity queue of messages passing through the p2p node.
-Of cause actually, there is no infinity queue.
+Of cause, actually, there is no infinity queue.
 There is a cycle-buffer containing a limited count of messages.
 Also, the ring contains hashes of all passed and not expired messages to prevent double passing.
 ChatAPI and peers can enqueue new messages to the ring using the ring.enqueue function.
 Also, peers can get messages from the ring using ring.get function.

 The ring.get function has one argument - index of the message.
-Since ring does not really contain all messages it returns the first presented message from specified index and index of the next message.
-So peers can iterate all messages from the ring starting from index 0.
+Since ring does not really contain all messages it returns the first presented message from the specified index and index of the next message.
+So peers can iterate all messages from the ring starting from 0.

 When a peer connected to the p2p node, peer.broadcast goroutine starts to send messages from the ring starting at 0 to the connected peer.
 It has some performance problem and can be optimized, but for simple messaging service with small ring size, it's not so important.